Students seeking admission to our English MA Program should create an application that includes:

 For fall semester admission, applications submitted by the "priority deadline" of March 1 are given priority and will be notified of a decision by the end of April.
-Applications will be considered on an ongoing basis through the summer.
+Applications will be considered on an ongoing basis through June 1.

 For spring semester admission, the application deadline is November 1.
 Applications will be considered on an ongoing basis through December.